 So the Caribbean jewel of Colombia has lured you in and now you’re wondering where to stay in Cartagena?
 As Colombia’s main tourist destination, you won’t be short on options.
-However, you’re probably asking yourself, what is the best area to stay in Cartagena?
+However, if you’re asking, what is the best area to stay in Cartagena?
 I’m here to tell you the answer is, it depends.

 Do you want to stay in the historic walled city where you are immersed in the charm of Cartagena’s colorful sun-soaked buildings and narrow streets?
 Or does being close to the nightlife in Getsemani sound more appealing?

 If you’re traveling with young kids, you may want to be close to the beaches of Bocagrande.
 Or perhaps you’d like to get away from it all and lounge by the beach for a few days in the remote area of Manzanillo del Mar?

 Use this article to guide you through the different areas to stay in Cartagena.

 - Historic Walled City: Where to Stay in Cartagena Your First Visit

 - Getsemani: Best Area to Stay in Cartagena for Nightlife